maurolepore/demo-pin/README.md

 Azure is important to us because the data managers use it.
 Data managers may then simply manage access permissions so the right people can access the data they need.
-Data users like analysts and software developers may then get the access key from Azure, store it safely in their file .Renviron (see [`usethis::edit_r_environ()`](https://usethis.r-lib.org/reference/edit.html)), and read and write data with `pins()`.
+Data users like analysts and software developers may then get the access key from Azure, stor it safely in their file .Renviron (see [`usethis::edit_r_environ()`](https://usethis.r-lib.org/reference/edit.html)), and read and write data with `pins()`.
 This way we can use the same